The thing you’re doing right now that seems so terribly important

-- Add the maple syrup, nut milk, oil, and vanilla
+- Add the maple syrup, nut milk, oil, and vanilla.
+Blend until creamy.

 - Add the avocado mix to the bowl with the flour mix and stir to combine.

 - Spoon batter into prepared cupcake cups.
-Bake 25 minutes, or until toothpick inserted into center comes out with some crumbs attached.
+Bake 25 minutes, or until a toothpick inserted into the center comes out with some crumbs attached.

 - To the bowl of the food processor add the tofu, maple syrup, vanilla, and sea salt.
 Process until smooth